Council Meeting

 A suitable location has been identified for the establishment of a community garden within Central Park, Botanica, Lidcombe.
 It is recommended that Council endorse in-principle the proposed location, and progress further planning work and community engagement on the proposal prior to a final decision being made on the proposal.

-1. Endorses in-principle the proposed location for a community garden at the north-western corner of Central Park in Botanica Estate, Lidcombe; and
+Recommendation That Council: 1.
+Endorses in-principle the proposed location for a community garden at the north-western corner of Central Park in Botanica Estate, Lidcombe; and 2.
+Progress further planning work and community engagement prior to a final decision being made on the proposal. |

 Report